Goal 13: Climate Action

 See the Strategic Plan

 The Morris Model is a partnership for progress made up of numerous groups from across the Morris community focused on five key areas: energy conservation, clean energy, community resilience, cultural exchange, and celebration.
-Within their strategic plan, they have identified specific goals related to clean and efficient energy, transportation, waste reduction and recycling, and education.

 Guided by the priorities and goals of MPact 2025, the University’s first Systemwide Strategic Plan, the University of Minnesota is developing a Campus and Climate Action Plan for each of the Duluth, Rochester, Crookston and Morris campuses.
 The result will be a deeply integrated, seamless set of plans that unites the common themes and recommendations that will provide a framework for the next 30 years in terms of physical plans and climate action strategies.